-1841, "of or like the nucleus of a cell," from nucleus + -ar, probably by influence of French nucléaire.
-Use in atomic physics is from 1914; of weapons, from 1945.
-Hence nuclear physics (1933), nuclear energy (1941), nuclear war (1954).
-Nuclear winter coined by Richard Turco, but first attested in article by Carl Sagan in "Parade" magazine, Oct.
+Hence nuclear energy (1930), nuclear physics (1933), nuclear war (1954).
+Nuclear winter was coined by U.S. atmospheric scientist Richard Turco but is first attested in article by Carl Sagan in "Parade" magazine, Oct.
 30, 1983.
-General sense of "central" is from 1912.
 Nuclear family, originally a sociologists' term, is first attested 1949 in "Social Structure," by American anthropologist G.P.
 Murdock (1897-1985).
-Alternative adjective nucleal is recorded from 1840.
+Alternative adjective nucleal is recorded from 1840, probably from French.